 We Asked 200 People to Rate Every Rolex—Here’s What Surprised Us

-We asked 200 people to rate every modern Rolex collection on a scale from 1 to 10.
-Most were watch enthusiasts—readers of this blog, followers of our Instagram.
-But about 10% were casuals, non-enthusiasts, or self-described "not sure yet" types.
-The idea was simple: see how Rolex’s designs hold up across different types of people.
+Unsurprisingly, most respondents were watch enthusiasts—readers of this blog, followers of our Instagram.
+But about 10% were non-enthusiasts, or self-described "not sure yet" types.
+The idea was simple: see how Rolex’s designs hold up across different groups of people: various age groups, levels of interest, familiarity, etc.

 This report is based on a survey of 179 self-described enthusiasts and 21 non-enthusiasts, who rated each modern Rolex model from 1 to 10.
 The analysis that follows is built on their data and their direct, unfiltered feedback.